Intersex rights in Spain: Physical integrity and bodily autonomy

+Before 2023

-In Spain, genital mutilation for intersex people is legal and financed by the state through the Spanish National Health System.
-These surgical procedures are often performed on babies or children per choice of their parents, and in these cases are non-consensual, irreversible, and medically unnecessary.
-Due to the operation complications, recovery, the social and emotional transition, and a multitud of other complexities, health and psychological problems frequently result.
-However, the legal availability of these surgeries also provide outstanding benefits, such as aesthetics, an opportunity to overcome the belief that intersex people will not be able to properly adjust themselves to society or maintain emotional relationships because of their atypical genitals, and they provide the ability to combat certain medical conditions that can result from intersexual practices, such as the increased incidence of cancer.
+In Spain, genital mutilation for intersex people was legal and financed by the state through the Spanish National Health System.
+These surgical procedures were often performed on babies or children per choice of their parents, and in these cases were non-consensual, irreversible, and medically unnecessary.
+Due to the operation complications, recovery, the social and emotional transition, and a multitude of other complexities, health and psychological problems frequently resulted.
+However, the legal availability of these surgeries also provided outstanding benefits, such as aesthetics, an opportunity to overcome the belief that intersex people will not be able to properly adjust themselves to society or maintain emotional relationships because of their atypical genitals, and they still today provide the ability to combat certain medical conditions that can result from intersexual practices, such as the increased incidence of cancer.

-As of 2019, Madrid, Aragon, the Balearic Islands, and Valencia are the only autonomous communities with laws that ban intersex genital mutilation for minors.
-Instead, they require genital surgery of minors to be delayed until the patient reaches an age that legislators in these communities deem appropriate for this kind of decision-making.
-Bills regarding genital surgery of minors have also been drafted in the Canary Islands, Asturias, and Cantabria, but none have officially been approved.
+As of 2019, Madrid, Aragon, the Balearic Islands, and Valencia were the only autonomous communities with laws that banned intersex genital mutilation for minors.
+Instead, they required genital surgery of minors to be delayed until the patient reaches an age that legislators in these communities deemed appropriate for this kind of decision-making.
+Bills regarding genital surgery of minors had also been drafted in the Canary Islands, Asturias, and Cantabria, but none had officially been approved before 2023.

+Since 2023

+Ever since 2023, genital alterations have been banned on a national level for children under the age of 12, except in those cases when performing them prevents other health complications that may arise as a consequence of the intersex characteristic.

+Genital alterations will be allowed in children between 12 and 16 years old only in the case they are mature enough to understand and consent to these practices.